wp-plugins/wp-textillate/readme.txt

 3. Plugin settings are located in "WP Textillate".

 == Changelog ==

+= V0.0.2 =
+Fixed the transduction Description and so on.

 = V0.0.1 =
 functionality and level of difficulty was implemented.